kflim/kflim/README.md

 Cheers!

-## Health Update: Can work but not for extended hours, still recovering
+## Health Update: Can work but still recovering
 <!---
 kflim/kflim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.